jasonshaw0/MCPWebBridge/docs/PROMPTS.md

 # PROMPTS

+Usage: copy into Cursor when needed; not enforced as rules.

 Scope: Reusable prompts for development handoff and daily operation, extracted from the redesign plan.
 No new guidance added.
 Last updated: 2025-09-03 (UTC)